29 April 2026

 UK Prime Minister: An impossible job

 I write this on 29th April 2026, at the end of two weeks of stressful chatter in our news media.
-Was the UK parliament going to accuse the Prime Minister of 'lying to parliament', a fatal accusation if they decided to make it?
+The UK parliament was asked if it wanted to accuse the Prime Minister of 'lying to parliament'; a fatal accusation if they decided to make it?
 In the end they did not.
-But we heard too much of this unfortunate kerfuffle; surely there was other news!
+I felt that we heard too much of this unfortunate kerfuffle; surely (I believed) there was more important news!

-It has been borne in on me that the job of being Prime Minister in the UK has become well-nigh impossible.
-A case of job-inflation, starting perhaps with Margaret Thatcher, and pushed forward by Tony Blair.
-Our prime minister used to be Primus inter pares, not the solitary decision maker that he has become.
-He is not our President, our chief executive; he is only convenor and chair of the Cabinet.
+It has been borne in on me, over the last few months, that the job of being Prime Minister in the UK has become well-nigh impossible.
+It is a case of job-inflation, which started (perhaps) with Margaret Thatcher, and was pushed forward by Tony Blair.
+Our prime minister was traditionally regarded as Primus inter pares (first among equals), not as the solitary decision-maker, which he has become.
+I think we do not want a President, a chief executive.
+Our prime minister should be merely the convenor and chairperson of the Cabinet.

 I do not think the BBC helped.
 Indeed, I think the BBC exacerbated the problem.
-They puggled and worried the ministers; they stoked the blaze.
-(I expect some newspapers were as bad, but my only exposure to 'the media' is the BBC, our quasi-independent-dependent broadcasting company!)
-I think the U-turn jeering could even be said to have caused errors, such as Sir Keir Starmer's peremptory sacking of Sir Oliver Robbins (Olly Robbins to 'the media').
+Their interviewers puggled away, and worried the ministers; they stoked the blaze.
+(I expect some newspapers were as bad, but my only exposure to 'the media' has been the BBC, our quasi-independent-dependent broadcasting company!)
+I think the 'U-turn'-jeering could even be said to have caused errors, such as Sir Keir Starmer's peremptory sacking of Sir Oliver Robbins ('Ollie' Robbins to the media).

 I do not think Keir Starmer should have sacked Oliver Robbins, though I understand his momentary anger.
-I understand that there were two errors involved: I doubt Keir Starmer was aware that Sir Oliver was, himself, not privy to the text of the vetting; but the latter could have explained, if not the content, at least the process.
+I understand that there were two errors involved: I doubt Keir Starmer was aware that Sir Oliver was, himself, not privy to the text of the vetting; but the latter could have explained, if not the content of the vetting, at least the process.

 I think Sir Oliver Robbins should be re-instated.